Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Ynnn** Probe Y offset^1^
 * **U,V,W,A,B,C...nnn** Probe Offsets for all axes except Z^1^
 * **Znnn** Trigger Z height
-* **Tnnn** Temperature coefficient^2^
 * **Snnn** Calibration temperature^2^
+* **Tnnn or Tnnn:nnn** Temperature coefficient^3^
 * **Knnn** Selects the Z probe number.
 If there is no K parameter then the current Z probe number is used.
 The current Z probe number is 0 at startup.
 * **Hnnn** Selects the sensor number (defined by M308) to use for temperature compensation when the S and T parameters are used.^2^

+##### Notes

-^1^X and Y offsets of the Z probe relative to the print head (i.e. the position when the empty tool is selected) can be specified.
-This allows you to calculate your probe coordinates based on the geometry of the bed, without having to correct them for Z probe X and Y offset.
+^1^ X,Y,U,V,W,A,B,C...nnn offsets of the Z probe relative to the print head (i.e. the position when the empty tool is selected) can be specified.
+This allows you to calculate your probe coordinates based on the geometry of the bed, without having to correct them for Z probe X,Y,U,V,W,A,B,C...nnn offset.

-^2^Optional parameters 'S' (temperature in °C at which the specified Z parameter is correct, default is current temperature) and 'T' (temperature coefficient of Z parameter in mm/°C, default zero).
+^2^ Optional parameter 'S' specifies the temperature in °C at which the specified Z parameter is correct.
+The default is current temperature.
+In RRF3 you must specify which temperature sensor to use in the 'H' parameter.
+^3^ Optional parameter 'T' specifies one, or two, temperature coefficients of the Z parameter, default zero.
 This is useful for probes that are affected by temperature.
-In RRF3 you must specify which temperature sensor to use in the 'H' parameter.
+  * If one parameter is specified, it is the variation in Z parameter height with the change in sensor temperature in mm/°C. The parameter is applied to the difference between current measured temperature and calibration temperature 'S'.
+For example, `G31 Z1.2 T0.02 S20 H2` when sensor 2 measures 26C would calculate trigger height as 1.2 + 0.02x6x6 = 1.92mm
+	* If two parameters are specified, the first is the variation in Z parameter height with the change in sensor temperature in mm/°C, and the second is variation in Z parameter height with the square of temperature.
+The parameters are applied to the difference between current measured temperature and calibration temperature 'S'.
+For example, `G31 Z1.2 T0.03:0.02 S20 H2` when sensor 2 measures 26C would calculate trigger height as 1.2 + 0.03x6 + 0.02x6x6 = 2.1mm

 #### RepRapFirmware v3.0 to v3.2